jobe-m/ownkeepass/README.md

 ## Status

+Development towards 2.0.0
+* Removed legacy code for Keepass 1 support
+* New created databases have now Keepass 2 file format
+* Default encryption algorithm, key derivation function (kdf) and key transformation rounds for a new Keepass 2 database can be adjusted in application settings

 Release 1.2.6
 * Added support for KDBX 4 database format by changing database code from KeepassX to [KeepassXC] (many thanks to [24mu13](https://github.com/24mu13))
 * Added support for new database cipher algorithms and key derivation functions like Twofish, Chacha20 and Argon2 for Keepass 2 databases